Children are curious little humans. In their earliest years of life, their five senses are on high alert.

 If you suspect your child has swallowed a laundry pod, call the Banner Poison & Drug Information Center hotline at 1-800-222-1222 immediately.

 Should I try to remove the swallowed item myself?

-Objects stuck in the esophagus or still inside the stomach can usually be removed endoscopically to prevent damage to the sensitive tissues.
-Surgery is the only option once the object passes beyond the pylorus and into the intestines, especially to remove objects that could be dangerous such as needles, tacks or chemical or corrosive items like batteries.
-Your child’s physician will weigh the benefits and risks of any removal procedures.
+Objects stuck in the esophagus or still inside the stomach can usually be remove endoscopically to prevent damage to the sensitive tissues.
+Surgery is the only option once the object passes beyond the pylorus and into the intestines, especially to remove objects that could be dangerous such as needles, tacks or chemical or corrosive items like button batteries.